The True Sugar Detox Benefits for Digestive Health

 Notice if there is a specific trigger for you.
 If you can’t pass by the Starbucks on your way to work without a large sugar-filled coffee drink, find a new route to work.

 Try something new.
 If you crave sugar, you can try drinking a glass of water or a fruit-flavored seltzer or even take a walk.
 Sometimes, just changing the habit that you usually grab a sweet treat for can help.

 Address root causes.
 Sugar cravings can also stem from candida overgrowth in the gut and/or nutrient deficiencies such as zinc, chromium, iron, calcium, and magnesium.
 So if someone is really struggling, it might be a good idea to run some functional lab testing.

 Sugar is a tricky thing to navigate.
 It is added – by the bucket full – to so many of our usual foods and drinks.
 The risks of too much sugar are real, but it can feel really difficult to break ties.

 As a registered dietitian nutritionist and health coach, I can help you to get to the bottom of your sugar relationship.
 If you are craving sugar because of a nutrient deficiency or candida, you’re going to feel like you’re spinning your wheels instead of gaining traction.
 The right gut testing will help us to craft your personalized plan for success.
 In addition, I can help you create a personalized, whole-food anti-inflammatory diet that will kick those sugar cravings to the curb for good!
-Book your discovery call right here.
+Get started by scheduling an initial visit.